Kip Wells: Chicago White Sox (1999–2001)

-Pittsburgh Pirates
+Pittsburgh Pirates (2002–2006)

 After the 2001 season, in which he split time between the starting rotation and the bullpen, Wells was traded to the Pittsburgh Pirates.

-As of the end of the 2005 season, Wells had a 55-69 record and a 4.36 ERA after 188 games over the course of seven seasons.
-Wells led the league in losses in 2005, going 8-18 on a Pirates team that went 67-95.
+As of the end of the 2005 season, Wells had a 55–69 record and a 4.36 ERA after 188 games over the course of seven seasons.
+Wells led the league in losses in 2005, going 8–18 on a Pirates team that went 67–95.

 On March 1, 2006, Wells announced he would have surgery to remove a blood clot in his right arm.
 The surgery was performed on March 6, and he returned to the field on June 19, 2006.

-Texas Rangers
+Texas Rangers (2006)

-At the trade deadline in 2006, Wells was traded from the Pittsburgh Pirates to the Texas Rangers for Jesse Chavez.
+At the trade deadline in 2006, Wells was traded from the Pittsburgh Pirates to the Texas Rangers in exchange for Jesse Chavez.

-St. Louis Cardinals
+St. Louis Cardinals (2007)

 On November 28, 2006, Kip Wells signed a free agent contract with the St. Louis Cardinals.
 Kip Wells was said to be the Cardinals starting pitching rotation.
-He struggled in the first half, going 3-11 with an ERA of 5.92 and getting demoted to the bullpen right before the All-Star break.
-After the All-Star Break, he was a little better, posting a 4-6 record.
+He struggled in the first half, going 3–11 with an ERA of 5.92 and getting demoted to the bullpen right before the All-Star break.
+After the All-Star Break, he was a little better, posting a 4–6 record.
 He made a promising start against the Florida Marlins on July 18, when he threw eight shutout innings in a 6-0 Cardinals win.
-At the conclusion of the 2007 season, Wells' record was 7-17 with an ERA of 5.70.
+At the conclusion of the 2007 season, Wells' record was 7–17 with an ERA of 5.70.

-Colorado Rockies
+Colorado Rockies (2008)

-On December 13, 2007, he signed with the Colorado Rockies.
+On December 13, 2007, Wells signed with the Colorado Rockies.
 Slated to be a long reliever for the team, he wound up making the start for the Rockies on Opening Day.
 Jeff Francis was supposed to get the start, but the Rockies' first game was rained out, and manager Clint Hurdle opted to start Wells to keep the rotation on normal rest.
 Wells began the 2008 season compiling a 2.29 ERA in ten games with 16 strikeouts as the primary long relief pitcher out of the bullpen.
 However, on April 30, Wells was placed on the disabled list with blood clots in his pitching hand.
 On August 10, 2008, the Rockies designated him for assignment and was eventually released.

-Kansas City Royals
+Kansas City Royals (2008)

 Wells signed with the Kansas City Royals on August 18, 2008.